irenecortinovis/PET-Coincidences-Compton/macro/code/README-MyAnalysis.md

     * energy deposited is > threshold

-    * Nnw crystalID in the event
+    * crystalID is new amongst the hits in the same event which satisfied the conditions before

 ANALYSE A FINISHED EVENT